Callie's Award Winning Buttermilk Biscuit Recipe & Techniques

 4. Make a well in the center of the dough.
 Add 3/4 cup buttermilk and combine until the dough is wet and sticky.
 Be careful not to overwork the dough.
 If more liquid is needed to absorb the flour, add the remaining buttermilk.

-6. As you cut the biscuits, place on a parchment lined, rimmed baking sheet.
+6. As you cut the biscuits, place them on a parchment-lined, rimmed baking sheet.
 The biscuits should touch.
-Bring remaining dough back together into a mound.
+Bring the remaining dough back together into a mound.
 Roll, cut, and place the biscuits in the same manner.

-7. Melt remaining butter and brush onto biscuits.
+7. Melt the remaining butter and brush onto the biscuits.

 8. Bake for 16-18 minutes, rotating the pan halfway through.